Children and armed conflict

 We helped create the Optional Protocol to the Convention on the Rights of the Child on the Involvement of Children in Armed Conflict, which was adopted by the UN General Assembly in 2000.
 The Optional Protocol prohibits the forces of any state from recruiting persons under the age of 18 and using them in hostilities.

+In November 2017, at the international peacekeeping conference in Vancouver, B.C., Canada introduced the Vancouver Principles.
+Adopted as an international political commitment by member states of the UN, the Vancouver Principles prioritizes the prevention of the recruitment and use of child soldiers during a peacekeeping mission.
 Canada is a State Party of the Rome Statute of the International Criminal Court, and a strong supporter of the Court’s efforts to end impunity for serious international crimes, including crimes against children.

 United Nations’ Security Council